hritikbharucha/Custom_Porechop_ABI/README.md

 ## Requirements

 If you want to install Porechop_ABI, your system must satisfy some requirements.
-Porechop_ABI is written in Python and  C++ and uses two C++ libraries: SeqAn for sequence alignment and approximate k-mer processing, networkX for graph assembly.<br>
+Porechop_ABI is written in Python and  C++.
+It uses two C++ libraries: SeqAn for sequence alignment and approximate k-mer processing, networkX for graph assembly.
 In the case you chose to install using Conda, you can ignore this section (except the [OS](operating_system_version) requirement) and just use an up-to-date version of conda to install Porechop_ABI.
 Check the [installation](INSTALL.md) guide for more details.